Krishna-M19/AdventureWorks-DataEngineeringProject/README.md

 #### Azure Data Factory Setup:
 - Created an Azure Data Factory (ADF) instance for orchestrating data ingestion pipelines.
-- Built an **HTTP Linked Service** to connect ADF to external data sources (in this case, GitHub API).
+- Built an **HTTP Linked Service** to connect ADF to external data sources (in this case, GitHub API's).
 - Created an **Azure Data Lake Storage Gen2 Linked Service** for connecting ADF to the Data Lake.

 #### Dynamic Pipeline Creation in ADF: